juhapekkaeloranta/citybike-statistical-analysis/docs/data-wrangling.md

 ## Step 2: Aggregate

 With around 250 stations this csv has 250*43000=11M rows.
 We reduced it by taking avegare for each hour.
 Now the rowcount is aroung 100K per month which is easier to manage.
+Here's the [script](/data-wrangling-src/calc-hourly-avg.py).

 Sample: